MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/guided-walkthrough-set-up-news-with-hub-site.md

 ## Set up your department communication site

 In this example, news posts created in the communication site must be approved.
-You can set up [page approval using Microsoft Flow](https://support.microsoft.com/office/approval-flow-for-modern-pages-a8b2e689-d4a1-4639-8028-333c0ece30d9).
+You can set up [page approval using Power Automate](https://support.microsoft.com/office/approval-flow-for-modern-pages-a8b2e689-d4a1-4639-8028-333c0ece30d9).
 Give the Flow a name that includes the site name such as “Human Resources Page Approval” and set the approver to an employee in the Corporate Communications department.

 ![Image of the Create a page approval flow pane](media/gw-newshub/nh-6.png)